llamaha/zedtutor/lessons/02_editing/06_multi_cursor.md

    - Command Palette → "editor: select all matches"
    - Every occurrence now has a cursor

-4. **Skip occurrences:**
+4. **Skip occurrences while selecting:**
-   - After selecting some occurrences
-   - After adding selections, you can skip occurrences manually
+   - While using "editor: select next"
+   - To skip an occurrence: Command Palette → "editor: undo selection"
-   - Skips the next match
+   - This deselects the current match and moves to the next one
+   - Useful for selective editing

 5. **Undo cursor selection:**
    - Command Palette → "editor: undo selection"